dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ## Mixed routing: Attribute routing vs conventional routing

-MVC applications can mix the use of conventional routing and attribute routing.
+ASP.NET Core apps can mix the use of conventional routing and attribute routing.
 It's typical to use conventional routes for controllers serving HTML pages for browsers, and attribute routing for controllers serving REST APIs.

 Actions are either conventionally routed or attribute routed.
 Placing a route on the controller or the action makes it attribute routed.
-Actions that define attribute routes cannot be reached through the conventional routes and vice-versa. **Any** route attribute on the controller makes all actions in the controller attribute routed.
+Actions that define attribute routes cannot be reached through the conventional routes and vice-versa. **Any** route attribute on the controller makes **all** actions in the controller attribute routed.

 <!-- review: Can we delete based on the historical use cases for each system.
 Dan.Roth does'nt really care about history.
 It's what we have today.